jazz031195/Permeable_MCDS/README.md

 - **`write_traj_file`**: Save water molecule trajectories (`0` for no, `1` for yes).
 - **`num_process`**: Number of simulations to run simultaneously.
 It is recommended to set this to the number of CPU cores available.

+Other parameters can be found in /src/parameters.h

 ### Cell Configuration
-To include cells in the simulation, specify their properties in the following format:
+To include axons in the simulation, specify their properties in the following format:

 ```xml
 <obstacle>